SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 **Deliverables:**

-*Remark*: Make sure you have the cookies are kept between two requests.
+*Remark*: Make sure JMeter keeps the cookies between requests.

 1. Make sure a delay of 0 milliseconds is set on `s1`.
 Do a run to have a baseline to compare with in the next experiments.